-You cannot initiate a shortcut by moving your mouse or pressing one of its buttons, as these actions are used to interact with darktable's UI.
+You cannot initiate a shortcut by moving your mouse, or by pressing the left, right or middle mouse buttons, as these actions are used to interact with darktable's UI.

 A shortcut that only includes button and/or key presses (and not mouse/device movements) is referred to as a simple shortcut.